Elenkosz/rivus/doc/reference_data.rst

 peak
 	Building peak demand [kW/|m2|]
     Peak demand of building type (must be present in building_shapefile) normalised to building area.
-Annual demand is encoded in timestep weights on sheet Time.
+Annual demand is encoded in time step weights on sheet Time.